GanyuWang/GanyuWang.github.io/_pages/about.md

   - /about.html
 ---

-## About Me

-I’m Ganyu Wang, a Ph.D. student in Computer Science at the University of Western Ontario, specializing in machine learning, distributed systems, and privacy-preserving computation.
+I’m Ganyu Wang, a Ph.D. student in Computer Science at Western University, specializing in machine learning, distributed systems, and privacy-preserving computation.
 With a strong academic foundation and practical experience, I have a proven record of developing novel frameworks and algorithms for complex, large-scale distributed learning environments, particularly in Vertical Federated Learning.

 ## Research Interests